List of General Hospital characters introduced in the 2010s: Storylines

 Felix is a student nurse at General Hospital who befriends Sabrina.
 He reveals he also works for Lucy Coe (Lynn Herring) as a cosmetics consultant, and agrees to help Sabrina contact her for help with the Nurse's Ball.
 The duo recruits Lucy and Elizabeth Webber (Rebecca Herbst) to help organize the ball, and Felix gets Carly Jacks (Laura Wright) to donate the ballroom at the Metro Court hotel.
-Meanwhile, Felix develops a crush on Milo Giambetti (Drew Cheetwood), despite him being straight and feels betrayed when Sabrina begins dating him after they graduate from nursing school.
+Meanwhile, Felix develops a crush on Milo Giambetti (Drew Cheetwood), despite him being straight, and Felix feels betrayed when Sabrina begins dating him after they graduate from nursing school.
 They eventually reconcile and but are forced to deal with the manipulative Dr. Britt Westbourne (Kelly Thiebaud), the ex-girlfriend of Sabrina's new boyfriend, Dr. Patrick Drake (Jason Thompson), who is pregnant with "their" unborn child.
 To get information about Britt faking morning sickness, Felix flirts with her flunky Brad Cooper (Parry Shen).
 Felix later takes in his sister, Taylor (Samantha Logan, Pepi Sonuga).
 Suspicious of the baby's paternity, Felix and Sabrina set out to prove that Patrick is not the father, but they are unsuccessful.
 After breaking down Brad's defenses, Felix learns that Britt's mother, Liesl Obrecht (Kathleen Gati) may know the truth about the baby.
 Felix and Brad begin to bond when Brad shows his human side only for it to be ruined when he claims to be the father of Britt's child.
 Fortunately, they reconcile when Felix convinces him to play an elf at the Christmas party.
 In January 2014, Felix asks Brad on a date after they reconcile from another fight after the death of Cesar Faison (Anders Hove).